-Each SuperCRM user has their own set of filters.
-You can create multiple filters.
-Applying a filter changes the list of people displayed in your view.
+Each SuperCRM user has their own set of filters and you can create multiple filters.
+Applying a filter changes the list of people, or types of organisations displayed in your view.

-When CRM is first enabled for users in your organisation, a default filter is created for you.
-This filter will load people that belong to the most recent season that you have forms for.
+When CRM is first enabled for users in your organisation, a default filter is created for you, and will display people that belong to the most recent season that you have forms for.
+The Organisations tab will by default, load all organisations as a whole.
 However, if you do not have a season listed on any of your forms, the default filter will instead load people belonging to the first registration database of your organisation.

 To create a filter, click the Filters icon on the top left.